sourcebroker/singleview/README.rst

 Usage
 *****

-Each configuration of the singleview extension has to be registered in your ext_localconf.php file using ``\SourceBroker\Singleview\Service\SingleViewService::registerConfig`` static method as below.
+Each configuration of the extLsingleview settings has to be registered in your ext_localconf.php file using ``\SourceBroker\Singleview\Service\SingleViewService::registerConfig()`` static method as in example below:

 ::

     <?php

     \SourceBroker\Singleview\Service\SingleViewService::registerConfig(
         1,
         2,